Chrysalix Venture Capital

 Series C in 2014

-GlassPoint Solar, Inc. specializes in the design, manufacture, and installation of solar thermal steam generators tailored for the oil and gas industry globally.
-The company focuses on providing solar steam for enhanced oil recovery (EOR) applications, significantly reducing gas consumption by up to 80% compared to traditional gas-fired steam generation.
-GlassPoint serves a diverse clientele, including independent producers, national oil companies, and various manufacturing sectors, with a particular emphasis on regions such as Southern California, North Africa, Western China, and Madagascar.
-Founded in 2008 and headquartered in Fremont, California, GlassPoint also maintains regional offices in Muscat, Oman; Kuwait City, Kuwait; Bakersfield, California; Santiago, Chile; and Shenzhen, China.
+GlassPoint Solar, Inc. designs, manufactures, and installs solar thermal steam generators specifically for the oil and gas industry.
+By providing solar steam for enhanced oil recovery applications, the company significantly reduces gas consumption, achieving reductions of up to 80 percent compared to traditional gas-fired steam generation.
+GlassPoint serves a diverse clientele, including independent producers, national oil companies, and various manufacturing sectors, with a focus on regions such as Southern California, North Africa, Western China, and Madagascar.
+Established in 2008 and headquartered in Fremont, California, GlassPoint Solar operates regional offices in Muscat, Oman; Kuwait City, Kuwait; Bakersfield, California; Santiago, Chile; and Shenzhen, China.
+The company was previously known as CleanBoard, Inc. before rebranding in October 2009.

 Svante